MBA accreditation: What it is and why it’s important

 Once a school becomes eligible, it must submit a self-evaluation report, then undergo a peer-review visit.
-From there, accredited schools must maintain continuous improvement and pass subsequent peer reviews at regular intervals.
+From there, accredited schools must maintain continuous improvement and pass subsequent peer reviews regularly.

 Why is MBA accreditation important?

 MBA accreditation gives students peace of mind when selecting a school.
 Programs without accreditation may offer quality training, but degree-seekers have no way of knowing this for sure.
-Accredited schools can cost more and feature more challenging admission requirements than the alternatives, but they also have a proven track record of success and may offer more financial aid than nonaccredited institutions.
+Accredited schools can cost more and feature more challenging admission requirements than the alternatives.
+Still, they also have a proven track record of success and may offer more financial aid than nonaccredited institutions.

-While not technically mandatory for employment, MBA accreditation can also lead to better postgraduate career, earning and learning opportunities for graduates.
+While not technically mandatory for employment, MBA accreditation can also lead to a better postgraduate career, earning and learning opportunities for graduates.
 Employers trust the quality-vetting accreditation process as much as students, and many organizations hire candidates only from accredited schools.
-Since MBA accreditation standards and requirements differ by organization, some employers may actually prefer one accreditation over another.
+Because MBA accreditation standards and requirements differ by organization, some employers may prefer one accreditation over another.